 By Corinne Candilis and Ryan Sandler: August 13 2021

 This post is the second in a series documenting trends in consumer credit outcomes during the COVID-19 pandemic.
-Last August, we published a on early trends in consumer credit outcomes through June 2020, which found largely positive trends in those outcomes despite widespread economic hardship due to the pandemic.
+Last August, we published a report on early trends in consumer credit outcomes through June 2020, which found largely positive trends in those outcomes despite widespread economic hardship due to the pandemic.

 This post focuses on reported assistance on consumers’ credit records.
 For purposes of this analysis, we define consumer assistance as an account being reported with zero scheduled payment due despite a positive balance.
 In the August 2020 report, we found that most credit products saw a sharp uptick in assistance in March 2020 and an uptick in transitions out of assistance between April and June.
 Since July 2020, consumers have transitioned out of assistance to varying degrees across all credit products, but a significant share of mortgage borrowers continue to receive assistance.